 Undue haste and hurry often take us out of balance in our body, and our mind.
 Years of sitting or standing badly, working on computers, hunched over laptops or iPads or screens, driving, or slouching on sofas, give us unhelpful tension and body habits which take their toll.
 We pay little attention to how we go about moving – or being still – but our habits in how we use ourselves in daily life may contribute to aches or pains around our body, stress, or poor posture.

 The very act of living in our world of haste and constant stimuli often literally pulls us down, and without being aware of it we take that extra effort and tension from our reactions and responses into all we do.
 Alexander Technique enables us a physical and mental space for change bringing us back into equilibrium.
-You learn to integrate mind and body for maximum ease and efficiency.

 Who can benefit from Alexander Technique?